jessicafransson/Malmo-cycling-club/README.md

 ## Overview of project

-### Malmö cycling club is a website where you can get in touch with other cyclists in and around malmö.
-Participate in group rides and find information about upcoming events.
-There's also links to their social medias, and you can subscribe to their newsletter to not miss the latest information about the club and events.
-There's also a café connected to them and there's information about their opening hours and what they have to offer.
+### Malmö cycling club is a website for people looking to connect with other cyclists in and around Malmö.
+The user can connect to the cycling club via social medias displayed, and sign up for the newsletter.
+The user can check out the different rides and events made by the cycling club, and can find information about the clubs café.

-The live website can be found here; [MalmoCC] (https://jessicafransson.github.io/project-one/)
+The live website can be found here; [MalmoCC](https://jessicafransson.github.io/Malmo-cycling-club/)

 ![different screen sizes](md/malmoccMD.png "This is the mockup")